Today the weather was damp and the air cold, with drizzly rain and a partially cloudy sky.

 At the end of the main car park entrance path I saw some Coprinopsis atramentaria and some Coprinellus disseminatus.

-Along the path from the car park I spotted some Armillaria species which I also found in clusters in the grassy margins of the reception area.
+Along the path from the car park I spotted some Armillaria which I also found in clusters in the grassy margins of the reception area.

 ENTRANCE AREA